 Situated so that the warriors within can respond to threats coming from the gate, the Warriors' Hall is a hide-covered framework of massive bones that serves as the armory and training field for the village.
 All adults are trained in basic military drills and weapons practice, but some are better than others and become the village's dedicated warriors.
 When not on other duties, the warriors reside here eating, drinking, and training.
-There are 1d10 + 5 lizardfolk hunters here at any given time.
+There are 1d10+5 lizardfolk.